Possible Bearish Inside Day Candle Pattern Detected for Williams Cos Inc (NYSE:WMB) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Williams Cos Inc (NYSE:WMB)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Williams Cos Inc (NYSE:WMB) based on the price action in the company's shares.
-Today's price range of $23.70 and $23.87 is within yesterday's high and low of the day.
+Yesterday's price range of $23.70 and $23.87 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Williams Cos Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

-In the past 52 weeks, Williams Cos Inc share prices have been bracketed by a low of $21.90 and a high of $29.55 and are now at $23.84, 9% above that low price.
-In the last five trading sessions, the 50-day moving average (MA) has remained constant while the 200-day MA has slid 0.3%.
+In the past 52 weeks, shares of Williams Cos Inc have traded between a low of $21.90 and a high of $29.55 and closed yesterday at $23.86, which is 9% above that low price.
+Over the past week, the 200-day moving average (MA) has gone down 0.3% while the 50-day MA has remained constant.

 The Williams Companies, Inc. is an energy infrastructure company focused on connecting North America's hydrocarbon resource plays to growing markets for natural gas, natural gas liquids (NGLs), and olefins.
 The Company owns and operates midstream gathering and processing assets, and interstate natural gas pipelines.